Additivemenu/spoonlee1/Udemy/React/C10/README.md

-+ case : no dependency
++ Case 1: no dependency

 ```javascript
 import React, { useState, useEffect } from 'react';